joinpursuit/AC_4_Web/units/deepdive/exercises/es6_part1/es6_part1.md

 ### Q9. implement-map

-Write a function called `map` that takes in two arguments: an array and a function. `map` should apply the passed in function to every memeber of the array, and return a new array with the results.
+Write a function called `map` that takes in two arguments: an array and a function. `map` should apply the passed in function to every member of the array, and return a new array with the results.

 Example: